-How Durable is Wooden Patio Furniture?
+How Durable is Modern Wooden Patio Furniture?

 There’s a chair on the patio.
 It’s made of wood.
 That chair is sitting around a table — also made of wood.
 The nearby stool holding the vase holding the bouquet of spring flowers?
 You guessed it: wood.
-When it comes to patio furniture, wood has always been a popular go-to.
+When it comes to modern patio furniture, wood has always been a popular go-to.
 But why?

 For one, wood is as versatile, style-wise, as they come.
 A carefully crafted wicker piece can bring you to a place of relaxation and determined chill.
 A sleek carved-and-lacquered table changes your backyard scene to one of sophistication, complete with late-night cocktails.
 That minimalist, solid-wood bench?
 It’s just a damn good bench.

-So, we know that wood patio furniture looks great, but how does it stand up to the outdoors?
+So, we know that wooden contemporary patio furniture looks great, but how does it stand up to the outdoors?
 You know, where it’s going to be for the vast majority of its time?
 Considering our new Outdoor 2020 line is chock-full of gorgeous (in our humble opinion) teak, acacia, and eucalyptus articles, we figured we’d help answer that.

 Join us as we look at the strengths of these aforementioned materials and the effects that nature (and human nature) can have on them.
 Bonus: To learn how to properly care for your outdoor pieces, check out our handy guide.